xqjlu/xqjlu.github.io/_pages/research.md

   - /research.html
 ---

-In short, I am committed to developing fast and accurate computational theories and methods, which can be used to accurately describe the properties of nanoscale systems.
+In short, I am committed to developing fast and accurate computational theories and methods, which can be used to accurately describe the properties of mesoscale systems.
 Currently, I am working on three directions:

 **1. Velocity-Gauge Real-Time DFTB**